 It’s easy to imagine how 3D printing can improve manufacturing processes’ quality and efficiency—if you’re thinking very far ahead.
-In the long term, a 3D printing machine could shave days off of a production cycle.
-But in the short term, the technology could take weeks, or even months, to integrate into the assembly line.
-Your company’s engineers, materials scientists, and laborers will need to learn several new things: the machine, the different materials it works with, and how it will be incorporated into different stages of your production workflow.
+A 3D printing machine could shave days off of a production cycle in the long term.
+But in a short time, the technology could take weeks, or even months, to integrate into the assembly line.
+Your company’s engineers, materials scientists, and laborers will need to learn several new things: the machine, the different materials it works with, and how it will be incorporated into various stages of your production workflow.
 Only introduce a 3D printing machine if you think these interruptions to your manufacturing schedule are warranted and necessary.

 Are you willing to reinvent your manufacturing process?

-Suffice it to say that 3D printing technology isn’t just a means of adding tools to the assembly line.
+Note that 3D printing technology isn’t just a means of adding tools to the assembly line.
 It can be a means to implement large-scale manufacturing changes, such as reducing waste and shrinking a company’s carbon footprint.
 One day, you could oversee your company moving more out of subtractive manufacturing and investing more in additive manufacturing.
-Good luck on procuring a suitable machine, and cheers to a new age of 3D printing-based production in your business!
-If your company is ready to rethink its manufacturing processes in this significant manner, then yes, 3D printing technology might be the breath of fresh air you have been waiting for.
+Good luck with procuring a suitable machine, and cheers to a new age of 3D printing-based production in your business!
+If your company is ready to rethink its manufacturing processes significantly, then yes, 3D printing technology might be the breath of fresh air you have been waiting for.